neu-se/CS4530-CS5500-Spring-2021/tutorials/Installing VSCode/README.md

 8. Once the installation is complete, you will see the below screen and you are ready to use VSCode.
    - ![image](./images/finish.JPG)

+## Installation (Linux / Mac)

+- The above instructions for Windows should also work, but VSCode is also provided as a snap package

+1. Install snap if you haven't already by running `sudo apt update` and then `sudo apt install snapd`.
+2. Install VSCode by running `sudo snap install --classic code`.
+3. Open VSCode as an application on your desktop.

 ## Additional Extensions (Optional)

 VSCode comes with a rich set of extensions to aid in software development.